 Flats offered

-Balance flats from past HDB SBF launches
+Balance flats from past SBF launches

 Number of flats offered